 Readers of this blog will know that California marches to its own drummer when it comes to the enforceability of covenants not to compete.
 California Business & Professions Code Section 16600 declares these covenants void unless they fall within a statutory exception.
 Nonetheless, some companies continue to insist on including non-compete clauses in their agreements.
 Sometimes, they even try to enforce these clauses with lamentable results.
 Such was the case of Robinson v.
-U-Haul Co. of Cal., Cal.
-Superior Ct.
-Case Nos.
-A141396, A145828 (Oct.
-18, 2016).
+U-Haul Co. of Cal., 4 Cal.
+App.
+5th 304 (2016).

 The case started nearly a decade ago when U-Haul sued one of its independent dealers for breach of contract.
 After U-Haul failed to convince the court to issue a preliminary complaint, it dismissed its complaint.
 Not inclined to let bygones be bygones, the dealer filed an action for malicious prosecution and violation of California’s unfair competition statute, Business & Professions Code § 17200.
 The unfair competition claim was based on U-Haul’s inclusion of a covenant not to compete in its dealer agreements.
 The dealer prevailed and received: